Risk Control Training

 Scenario 1: System Integration Event

-You badge into the building and a security camera rotates to focus on the entrance.
+You badge into the building and notice a security camera has rotated to focus on the entrance as you entered.

 Scenario 2: Unusual System Behavior